bricker0/HelloAppleMaps/README.md

 I recommend using view called "Show Assistant Editor" and then you can see your storyboard and your viewcontroller.swift file at the same time.
 XCode has some drag and drop functionality that makes programming pretty awesome and easy.
 Here is what the Assistant Editor view will look like.
 [![screenshot3](https://github.com/bricker0/HelloAppleMaps/blob/master/xcode3.png)](#features)

-- In the ViewController.swift document add the following:
+- In the ViewController.swift document add the following

 Under import UIKit add

 ```markdown